Dr Christopher Orton

 As lung cancer screening is a 'targeted' screening programme, you will be asked a series of questions by our clinical team to ascertain whether you are appropriate to undertake the screening.

-If you do not meet the criteria for inclusion but are still concerned or worried about lung cancer risk, then you may wish to have a Lung Health Check.
+If you do not meet the criteria for inclusion but are still concerned or worried about lung cancer risk, then we would recommend a consultation with one of our Lung Cancer Specialists who can assess your individual case and make treatment recommendations accordingly.

 Screening for lung cancer can and does save lives.
 The early detection of lung cancer is important in initiating early treatment which is shown to improve outcomes of treatment.